TIPS FOR BELLYDANCE PHOTOSHOOTS

 It may be obvious, but it's always a good thing to consider where you are going to use your images.
 Maybe you want a killer portrait for posters, or maybe you want a fun creative photo to boost your social media presence and show your work in the dance community.
 If you think of what you need photos for, you will be able to create a check list of images you need during your shoot, and you will be able to get great value from even a single session.
 If you intend to use photos for posters in festivals for example, you may want to choose a studio with a simple background so the photographer can 'cut you out' easily.
 If you have time, I always recommend asking the photographer to take a couple of simple shots focusing on the costume, in case you decide to update your wardrobe and sell your costume later.

 This seems like funny advice, but it's possibly the most important one I can give you.
 Photographs are a celebration of your dance, of who you are and who you aspire to be.
 Just like with performances on stage, when you are having fun, it really shows, and it makes the whole process easier, letting your personality come through the lens.
-You've done your preparation, you know what you want, you trust the photographer, so when shooting time comes, put on your favourite music and let the magic happen.
+You've done your preparation, you know what you want, you trust the photographer, so when shooting time comes, put on your favorite music and let the magic happen.

 I hope these tips where useful to you.
 From novices to experience dancers, I find that when you take time to think about these aspects you get more confident, creative and end up with images you will cherish for a long time.
 If you have any questions, feel free to send me a message and share this page with your friends.